Credit Repair can be an overwhelming process, but don’t let it bring you down. Consolidated Credit is here to help.

-It’s important to note if you have legitimate negative items on your reports and they are not errors, you won’t be able to change them.
-Negative remarks like, late payments, collection accounts, charge-offs and other public record items can stay up to 6 years on your report.
+It’s important to note if you have legitimate negative items on your reports and they are not errors, or you won’t be able to change them.
+Negative remarks like late payments, collection accounts, charge-offs and other public record items can stay up to six years on your report.

-Bankruptcy remains on file for 6 years or more from the date of filing, Reporting times may vary by type of filing and province or territory.
-For instance, the bankruptcy reporting period is 7 years on the TransUnion report in Ontario, Quebec, New Brunswick, Newfoundland and PEI; multiple bankruptcies may be reported for 14 years.
+Bankruptcy remains on file for six years or more from the date of filing.
+Reporting times may vary by type of filing and province or territory.
+For instance, the bankruptcy reporting period is seven years on the TransUnion report in Ontario, Quebec, New Brunswick, Newfoundland and PEI; multiple bankruptcies may show for 14 years.

-One of the most difficult parts of reviewing you r credit report is understanding how long negative information may be reported and how long penalties will remain.
-The following chart provides a general guide of how long information can be reported for both credit bureaus:
+One of the most challenging parts of reviewing your credit report is understanding how long negative information and penalties will remain.
+The following chart provides a general guide of how long data can be reported for both credit bureaus: